PatrickLang/KubernetesForWindowsTutorial/README.md

 If you're reading this from Kubecon North America 2018, [click here](https://github.com/PatrickLang/kkna2018lab) for instructions on how to connect to your lab VM.

+> After connecting, there are some important steps to get your KUBECONFIG.
+Keep reading on that repo to make sure you don't miss anything.

 If you missed the session at Kubecon but want to build a similar lab for your team, check out the [LabVM](https://github.com/PatrickLang/KubernetesForWindowsTutorial/tree/master/LabVm) folder here for info on how they were set up.